 In order to be able to maintain the organic schedule required for our classes and productions, students enrolling in the College must be willing to make a 24/7 commitment to the program.

-An outside activity that requires a student to be somewhere else on a set schedule (e.g., a job with fixed hours or a non-film course with regular meeting times each week) will typically not be approved, because conflicts with the film school schedule will inevitably occur.
+- An outside activity that requires a student to be somewhere else on a set schedule (e.g., a job with fixed hours or a non-film course with regular meeting times each week) will typically not be approved, because conflicts with the film school schedule will likely occur.

-All outside employment must be approved in advance by the Dean and the Associate Dean.
-This is to ensure that the required hours for the job will not conflict with film school activities, and also to ensure that the outside employment does not create any HR conflicts (since all students are also hired by the college as technicians or graduate assistants).
+- To ensure that the outside employment does not create any HR conflicts, since all students are also hired by the college as technicians or graduate assistants.

 Film production in general does not stop to celebrate anything except its own wrap and premiere.
 Likewise, the College may require work through many traditional holidays.
 Generally both the BFA and MFA programs honor the University breaks between semesters, but there are sometimes exceptions to these as well.
 You can always check with the Associate Dean before making plans to make sure you will not miss anything.

 The College honors the observance of religious holy days.
 In accordance with Florida State University policy, students must notify their instructor and the Associate Dean as soon as possible at the start of the semester, but not later than two weeks before the religious holy day observance, to be excused from class to observe a religious holy day of their faith.
 If the student fails to submit the necessary notification in the time specified, the College may be unable to make any accommodations.